abhinavs1920/GDrive/Readme.md

 # 🚀 GDriveDisk: Google Drive-Based RAM Disk

-GDriveDisk is a virtual RAM disk that mounts **Google Drive as a high-speed memory drive**, allowing temporary storage that syncs with Google Drive in real-time.
+GDriveDisk is a virtual ROM disk that mounts **Google Drive as a high-speed memory drive**, allowing temporary storage that syncs with Google Drive in real-time.

 ## 📌 Features
 ✅ **Mount Google Drive as a Virtual File System (FUSE)**